ARoseBarrett/Anna-Notes/site/content/post/autumn-in-the-south-downs.md

 title: "Autumn in the South Downs "
 date: 2023-10-11T09:56:37.060Z
-description: "After receiving a message from a close university friend that they had some unexpected time off the following week, I soon found myself taking a break from my job search, and planning a three day walking adventure in the South Downs. "
+description: "After receiving a message from a close university friend that they had some unexpected time off in the first week of October, I found myself taking a break from my job search, and planning a three day walking adventure in the South Downs. "
 image: img/day-1-rolling-hills.jpeg
 ---
 Having spent a large majority of my walking adventures in the Lake District, exploring the hills of Blencathra and Helvellyn, and enjoying melt-in-the-mouth spiced gingerbread in Grasmere, I had somewhat neglected the rolling beauty of the South Downs until last week.
 So too had I failed to realise the ease at which they are accessed from London; just a little over  an hour and a half on the train from London Bridge gets you to Eastbourne, the end point of the South Downs trail starting in Winchester.
 Thus, when my friend outlined the parameters for our adventures - three days of walking somewhere easily accessible, 'good for the soul', and relatively easy going (us both being new to multiple-day hiking with all our gear) - the South Down National Park was a clear winner.